 “Mr. Rorex: I do want to show that there is a fraud order.

-"The Court: Mr. Rorex, I have asked you to stop making statements in the presence of the jury, and you had better be seated.
+“The Court: Mr. Rorex, I have asked you to stop making statements in the presence of the jury, and you had better be seated.
 I want to read this and see what you have to offer.
-You will not consider that, gentlemen of the jury."
+You will not' consider that, gentlemen of the jury.”

-The defendant Baker did not take the witness stand and his counsel, in referring to a Government witness by the name of Bunker, who had testified to certain statements made by Baker said: "Then he calls attention to the fact that this man Bunker had testified that Norman Baker had said, way back there somewhere that he would rob the suckers of America of a million dollars or so.
-I don't know what you thought about Bunker, but I got my mind fully made up about Bunker.
-I think the e-r ought to be left off his name and he ought to be called pure Bunk."
+The defendant Baker did not take the witness stand and his counsel, in referring. to a Government witness by the name of Bunker, who had testified to certain statements made by Baker said: “Then he calls attention to the fact that this man Bunker had testified that Norman Baker had said, way back there somewhere — that he would rob the suckers of America of a million dollars or so.
+I don’t know what you thought about Bunker, but I got my mind fully made up about Bunker.
+I think the e-r ought to be left off his name — and he ought to be called pure Bunk.”

 There were other references by counsel for the defendants characterizing Bunker.
-The Assistant District Attorney in his closing argument, commenting upon the testimony of the witness Bunker and the remarks of counsel for the defendants with reference to him, said: "This man Bunker testified that Norman Baker employed him in connection with his radio and that Norman *544 Baker told him that if he could find suckers enough he was going to make a million dollars.
+The Assistant District Attorney in his closing argument, commenting upon the testimony of the witness Bunker and the remarks of counsel for the defendants with reference to him, said: “This man Bunker testified that Norman Baker employed him in connection with his radio and that Nor *544 man Baker told him that if he could find suckers enough he was going to make a million dollars.
 Do you think that kind of testimony can just be disposed of by calling the man Bunk?
 He at least had manhood enough and respectability enough to leave Baker when he found out what sort of a racket he had.
 And then, another thing that strikes me as strikingly strange, is that there is not one line of testimony to contradict what Bunker said.
-If Bunker is a Bunk, why didn't you prove it?
-But they were silent they are as dumb as the dead and silent as the tomb until they come to argue and then they want to denounce the fellow."
+If Bunker is a Bunk, why didn’t you prove it?
+But they were silent — they are as dumb as the dead and silent as the tomb until they come to argue and then they want to denounce the fellow.”

 It thus appears that counsel for defendants provoked the remarks of the Assistant District Attorney by assailing the veracity and credibility of Bunker.
 Counsel may make any argument which is based upon evidence or reasonable inferences therefrom and may reply to argument of opposing counsel, and in doing so may make statements which might otherwise be improper.
 Malone v.
-United States, 7 Cir., 94 F.2d 281.
-The Fifth Amendment and the statute, 28 U.S.C.A. § 632, protect the defendant in a criminal prosecution in the right to remain off the witness stand, and prosecuting attorneys may not comment on the fact that the accused may have availed himself of that right (Rice v.
-United States, 2 Cir., 35 F. 2d 689), but fair response to argument of counsel for the accused does not violate the Constitution nor the statute.
-Rice v.
-United States, supra; Kearns v.
-United States, 9 Cir., 27 F.2d 854; Comeriato v.
-United States, 4 Cir., 58 F.2d 557.
+United States, 7 Cir.,

 The statement of counsel that certain evidence is not denied is not a violation of the safeguard vouched an accused by the law.
 In Lefkowitz v.
-United States, 2 Cir., 273 F. 664, 668, it is said: "It is only objectionable to comment upon the failure of the defendant personally to testify; and if at the close of the whole case any given point stands uncontradicted, such lack of contradiction is a fact, an obvious truth, upon which counsel are entirely at liberty to dwell."
+United States, 2 Cir.,

 Here there was no direct reference to the failure of Baker to testify.
 The argument that he alone could have been meant by counsel is not well founded.
 Nothing in the record shows that Baker and Bunker were alone when the alleged statement was made.
 The court was not asked to rebuke counsel for the argument.
 In response to objections to this argument made by counsel for defendants, the lower court advised the jury that Baker did not have to take the stand, and the fact that he had not done so should not be considered by them.
-If there was any misconduct in this regard, it was cured by the court's instructions.
+If there was any misconduct in this regard, it was cured by the court’s instructions.
 Comeriato v.
 United States, supra; United States v.
-Di Carlo, 2 Cir., 64 F.2d 15; United States v.
-Shapiro, 2 Cir., 103 F.2d 775.
+Di Carlo, 2 Cir.,

-A review of the record convinces us that the judgment appealed from is just and that the defendants had a fair trial and no errors to their prejudice were committed.
+A review of the record convinces us that the judgment appealed from is just and that the defendants l\ad a fair trial and no errors to their prejudice were committed.
 The judgment is therefore affirmed.